Back

 EMR Development and Implementation

-In the past many years, Ethiopia had made efforts to implement EMR systems at various public health facilities.
+In the past many years, Ethiopia has made efforts to implement EMR systems at various public health facilities.
 However, the implementation efforts have been unsuccessful in all but a few health facilities.
 Training and follow-up, lack of management commitment, poor ICT infrastructure, and hardware and software-related issues were presumed to be the challenges that contributed to the EMR implementation failure.
-In addition, the absence of a national EMR implementation roadmap that guides the overall EMR implementation had contributed to the implementation failure of EMR systems.
+In addition, the absence of a national EMR implementation roadmap that guides the overall EMR implementation has contributed to the implementation failure of EMR systems.

 EMR Development and Implementation